bbsbb/golang-at-ocado/week-03/fulfillment-skeleton/sort/README.md

  * All items of a given order should be associated to the same `cubby`
    * To determine the cubby for a given order, use the [ordertocubby library](https://github.com/preslavmihaylov/ordertocubby)
    * In case of collisions, e.g. two orders are mapped to cubby `5`, remap the second one using the same library.

+To test your implementation, use the `./scripts/seed-orders.sh` script.